Introduction to the Overall Concordance Correlation Coefficient

 Other: 11.11%

-By a paired t-test, testingby the test statistic
+By a paired t-test, testing by the test statistic

-By linear regression, we want slope = 1, and intercept = 0, by the test statistics
+By linear regression, we want slope = 1, and intercept = 0,

-By the Pearson correlation coefficient,, testingby the test statistic
+By the Pearson correlation coefficient, , testing

 Problems: